Brillouin spectroscopy: Comparison with Raman spectroscopy

 The equations describe both the constructive (Stokes) and destructive (anti-Stokes) interactions between a photon and phonon.
 Stokes scattering describes the interaction scenario in which the material absorbs the photon, creating a phonon, inelastically emitting a photon with a lower energy than that of the absorbed photon.
 Anti-Stokes scattering describes the interaction scenario in which the incoming photon absorbs a phonon, phonon annihilation, and a photon with a higher energy than that of absorbed photon is emitted.
 The figure illustrates the differences between Raman scattering and Brillouin scattering along with Stokes and anti-Stokes interactions as is seen in experimental data.

 The figure depicts three important details.
 The first is the Rayleigh line, the peak which has been suppressed at 0 cm−1.
 This peak is a result of Rayleigh scattering, a form of elastic scattering from the incident photons and the sample.
 Rayleigh scattering occurs when the induced polarization of the atoms, resulting from the incident photons, does not couple with possible vibrational modes of the atoms.
 The resulting emitted radiation has the same energy as the incident radiation, meaning no frequency shift is observed.
 This peak is generally quite intense and is not of direct interest for Brillouin spectroscopy.
 In an experiment, the incident light is most often a high power laser.
 This results in a very intense Rayleigh peak which has the ability to wash out the Brillouin peaks of interest.
 In order to adjust for this, most spectrum are plotted with the Rayleigh peak either filtered out or suppressed.

 The second noteworthy aspect of the figure is the distinction between Brillouin and Raman peaks.
-As previously mentioned, Brillouin peaks range from 0.1 cm−1 to approximately 6 cm−1 while Raman scattering wavenumbers ranges from 10–10000 cm−1.
+As previously mentioned, Brillouin peaks range from 0.1 cm−1 to approximately 6 cm−1 while Raman scattering wavenumbers ranges from 10 to 10000 cm−1.
 As Brillouin and Raman spectroscopy probe two fundamentally different interaction regimes this is not too large of an inconvenience.
 The fact that Brillouin interactions are such low frequency however creates technical challenges when performing experiments for which a Fabry-Perot interferometer are usually used in order to overcome.
 A Raman spectroscopy system is generally less technically complicated and can be performed with a diffraction grating–based spectrometer.
 In some cases a single grating–based spectrometer has been used to collect both Brillouin and Raman spectra from a sample.